Oberlin History Frequently Asked Questions and Timeline

 In addition to Oberlin in Ohio, there are communities named Oberlin in Alsace-Lorain, France and in Kansas, Louisiana, Michigan, Oklahoma, and Pennsylvania.
-Various other places bear “Oberlin” names including Oberlin Beach on Lake Erie where some Oberlin families maintained summer homes.
-There is a neighborhood in Raleigh, North Carolina that began in the Reconstruction era as a community for recently freed Blacks.
+Various other places bear “Oberlin” names including Oberlin Beach on Lake Erie, where some Oberlin families maintained summer homes.
+There is an Oberlin neighborhood in Raleigh, North Carolina that began in the Reconstruction era as a community for recently freed blacks.

 In November, 1910, an “Oberlin” sequoia tree was designated in Yosemite Park by then Superintendent of the park, George W. Hinman (OC, 1893).
 As of 2001 it still stood, west of the Museum (or cabin), though it now bears a large fire scar.
 There is also a mountain and waterfall in Glacier National Park named Oberlin; a small water inlet in the Georgian Bay area of Ontario named by Oberlin summer residents.
 Check out the article on other Oberlins in our Resource Center written by Richard Lothrop for much more detailed information.